Doctors Note Logo

 Sudden Bald Patches?
 Why Your Body Attacks Hair & Alopecia Areata Steps

-Sudden smooth round bald patches are often caused by alopecia areata, an autoimmune condition where the immune system attacks hair follicles; the follicles usually survive, so regrowth is possible but unpredictable.
+Sudden smooth, round bald patches are most often caused by alopecia areata, an autoimmune condition in which the immune system mistakenly attacks hair follicles.
+The good news: follicles usually remain alive, so hair regrowth is possible — though timing and pattern can be unpredictable.

 answer background